StephonT/StephonT/README.md

 # Hello World!
 I'm Stephon! 👋🏽 Nice to virtually meet you! 🤝

-I am a Software Engineer based in the state of New Jersey with a business administration background looking to contribute my newly developed skills acquired from the Rutgers University Coding Boot Camp.
-I have strong skills in creativity, teamwork, and meeting deadlines.
-My ability to quickly learn cutting-edge web technologies, combined with my adept problem-solving abilities and determination, make me a strong addition to any engineering team.
+I am a Full-Stack Software Engineer based in the state of New Jersey.
+I currently have a career in Law Enforcement with a Business Administration background.
+In the near future, I am looking to transition into a full-time position in the tech industry and utilize my newly developed skills acquired from the Rutgers University Coding Bootcamp.
+With an innate talent for creativity, collaboration, and ability to quickly learn cutting-edge web technologies, I am a positive addition to any software engineering team.
 <br>
 <br>

 ## 💻My Tech Stack
-<strong>Frontend</strong>: HTML5, CSS, Git, Javascript, Bootstrap, The Dom, APIs, JQuery, JSON, AJAX
+<strong>Frontend</strong>: HTML, CSS, Javascript, Frameworks (Bootstrap, Materialize, Tailwind CSS), React.js, Templating Language (Handlebars.js)
 <br>
-<strong>Backend</strong>: Node.js, MySQL, ES6, Object-oriented programming, Express.js, Testing, NoSQL, MongoDB
+<strong>Backend</strong>: Node.js, Express.js, MySQL(mysql lite3, mysql2), NoSQL(MongoDB, Mongoose), API's(web, third-party, Restful, server-side), Apollo/GraphQL
 <br>
 <br>